1. Funding of Routine Association Business:

 b.
 Receive the bill and forward it with a written explanation to the Treasurer for payment.

 c.
 Pay the bill and send a receipted copy of the bill and a written explanation to the Treasurer requesting reimbursement.
-Please remember that when the Treasurer writes a check, he or she must have adequate documentation that money was expended for the Association’s business.
+Please remember that when the Treasurer writes a check, they must have adequate documentation that money was expended for the Association’s business.
 A note saying “I paid $25.00 for postage” is not sufficient; please obtain a receipt or a receipted bill for all expenses.
 If you have questions, please contact the Treasurer.

 d.
 Scanned images of receipts and bills are acceptable if submitting electronically.